SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter35.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 35
-title: Chapter 35 - In the Quiet, He Asked
+Title: Chapter 35 - In the Quiet, He Asked
-layout: default
 ---

 ## Chapter 35: In the Quiet, He Asked